LeeKevinRio/coding-test-4h/README.md

 **Q: How do I test the system locally?**
 A: Follow the Getting Started section and use the provided sample PDF (1706.03762v7.pdf).

-**Q: Can I use a different LLM?**
-A: Yes!
-The system supports OpenAI, Gemini, and Groq.
-See Alternative LLM Options section.

 ---